simonhyde/Mixxx_PFL_Switcher/README.md

 3. Once this has been done (or if you already had CircuitPython), copy the contents of this folder onto the new "CIRCUITPY" USB Mass Storage device that appears (and rename the filesystem if you want).
 4. The Pi Pico should flash its LED for 1 second, and then load the code, which will cause all switches to go on for 0.15 seconds, then just left and right for 0.15 seconds, then just the left relay for 0.15 seconds, then off.
 This is a quick indication that it's booted sucesfully.
 A red LED lights up next to each relay as it is triggered.
 5. Locate the 2 files in the `mixxx_mappings` folder, and copy them to your [Mixxx Controller Mapping Folder](https://github.com/mixxxdj/mixxx/wiki/Controller-Mapping-File-Locations)
-6. Fire up Mixxx, and go to Preferences, Controllers, and select the device (either called "Mixxx PFL Switcher" or "CircuitPython Audio"), Enable it, and Load Preset of "Mixxx PFL Switcher" from the mapping files you just copied over.
+6. Fire up Mixxx, and go to Preferences, Controllers, and select the device (either called "CircuitPython Audio" or whatever you renamed the device to in Step 2), Enable it, and Load Preset of "Mixxx PFL Switcher" from the mapping files you just copied over.
 7. Immediately that this preset loads, you should see/hear another quick initialisation sequence, with 0.2 seconds for each of:
    1. Left Switched
    2. Right Switched